- Sen. Bernie Sanders announced on Feb. 19 that he is making another presidential run in 2020.

 Hailing from Brooklyn, N.Y., Bernard “Bernie” Sanders is the son of a Polish immigrant.
 He and his family lived in a modest rent-controlled apartment.
 Sanders left Brooklyn for the Midwest to study at the University of Chicago.
 In the early 1960s, Sanders came of age during the Civil Rights Movement and was a student activist who organized sit-ins in opposition to segregation.
 He was also one of 250,000 people who descended on Washington, D.C., to hear Martin Luther King Jr.’s historic “I Have a Dream” speech during the March on Washington in August 1963.

 Sanders eventually moved to Vermont and hit the political scene in the 1970s.
-After failed attempts to win a U.S. Senate seat, Sanders focused his efforts on local government, and in 1981, Sanders won Burlington, Vt.’s mayoral race.
+After failed attempts to win a U.S. Senate seat, Sanders focused his efforts on local government, and in 1981, Sanders won the mayoral race in Burlington, Vermont.
 In 1990, Sanders made the jump to state politics and became Vermont’s sole congressman.
 Over the past three decades, Sanders has stood up to big pharma, rebuked war, championed the Affordable Care Act and fought for low-income Americans.

 - How Rich Is Queen Elizabeth and the Rest of the British Royal Family?